 Cary introduced the use of cedar shavings to mulch the Garden pathways.
 Eloise Butler did not mulch the paths as they were not as wide in her day, nor did she have large groups walking them.
 Later, Martha Crone used pea-sized gravel.
 Her successor, Ken Avery, would speak of the laborious task of hauling the gravel back up the hills after a rain washed it downhill.
 Cary would report finding pockets of it some 40 years later.
 Ken would also say that in dry weather the gravel would roll down the hill and be just as dangerous as mud.
 Ken Avery tried elm chips (which were plentiful in his day when Dutch Elm disease was felling many elms).
 It's advantage was that it was organic, but the chips were bumpy underfoot and would also float downhill in a modest rain.

 Cary found cedar shavings to be the best compromise.
 The shavings would level out and bind together and match the topography.
 Cedar was rot resistant, and the trails only had to be replenished every three years.
 True, a ferocious rain storm would move them about, but they were a good compromise.

 Fallen trees and Buckthorn: The removal of fallen tress that block paths must usually be done immediately.
-Other tree removal can wait for winter when the ground is firmer.
+Other tree removal can wait for winter when the ground is firmer or left to lie on the forest floor.
 Invasives trees like Common Buckthorn need to be removed when they can easily be spotted - and that is when they still have leaves.
 Buckthorn removal has been a constant job during Cary's tenure as Gardener.
-It has only been since 2008-2009 that almost all has been removed from the Garden.
+It has only been since 2008-2009 that almost all have been removed from the Garden.
 However, the nature of the plant is such that, new seedlings will always reappear and constant attention must be given to removing them - but the large ones that produced copious seed crops have all been removed.